jamesahorne/milestone-4/README.md

 ### Features Left to Implement
 In the future, I would like to implement more features.
-- Only the user who posted the ticket can edit the ticket.
-(Currently any user who is logged in can edit any ticket.)
 - Users can buy more than one product at a given time.
 (Currently a user can only buy one product at a time.)

 ## Technologies Used